taeyeonha/taeyeonha/README.md

 I am a Computer Engineering Co-op student at McMaster University, exploring the domains of Brain-Computer Interfaces, machine learning, embedded software engineering, and building robust applications.

 ## 🚀 What I'm Up To:
-- Currently working at Healthcare Systems R&A Inc. in Waterloo, Ontario full-time as a Machine Learning Engineer Intern
+- Recently finished up a Co-op term at Healthcare Systems R&A Inc. in Waterloo, Ontario as a Machine Learning Engineer Intern
-- Learning about embedded software engineering
+- Currently working as an Embedded Machine Learning Engineer at the McMaster Medical Engineering Design Team
+- Completing the Deep Learning Specialization course taught by Andrew Ng
 - Dissecting game development with C# and Unity
 - Building full-stack applications with React and Flask